Executive functioning (EF) skills are your "get it done" skills- they help you complete everyday tasks!

 Self-control

-Stopping, thinking, and making intentional choices with the future in mind:
+Stopping, thinking, and making intentional choices with future you in mind:

-Includes self control in the moment (not interrupting) and longer term (choosing to go to bed in order to feel better in the morning)
+Includes self control in the moment (not interrupting or throwing something when you're angry) and longer term (choosing to go to bed in order to feel better in the morning)

 Perseverance